SAME-Project/same-project/docs/docs/getting-started/installing.md

 ### Install Kubeflow

-1. Verify that correct Kubernetes cluster has been configured with a local `kubectl` context set as the default.
+1. Verify that correct Kubernetes cluster has been configured with the desired `kubectl` context set as the default.
    ```shell
    kubectl config current-context
    ```